 We can offer abatement.
 This is where you can pay your employee for the work and hours they do compared to their regular role.
 We can then top up these payments.

 Gradually returning through a work trial

-A work trial is another way we can look at to help your employee gradually return back to work.
+A work trial is another way we can look at to help your employee gradually return back to the workplace.

 A work trial doesn’t cost you anything, as we’ll continue to pay their 80% income compensation.
 This means your employee can come back to work while they’re recovering without being a financial burden on your business.